-Defenders and our conservation allies threatened to take legal action and urged the U.S. Fish and Wildlife Service (FWS) to revisit its flawed critical habitat designation.
+In 2006, Bush administration officials ignored the best available science and FWS issued a critical habitat designation for lynx that included just two national parks in the western United States.
+The move catered to the timber industry, which didn’t want any additional restrictions on logging in our national forests.
+Defenders and our conservation allies threatened to take legal action and urged FWS to revisit its flawed critical habitat designation.
 In 2009, the Service expanded the critical habitat designation to protect 20 times as much land as the initial Bush administration proposal, including parts of our national forests and some important private lands.
 Then, in 2010, Defenders and our colleagues joined the Service in defending the designation from attack by snowmobile groups in Washington and Wyoming.

 Where We Are Today